What you need to know about a low-carb diet and your kidneys

 GuideAlong with fat and carbohydrates, protein is one of the three macronutrients (“macros”) found in food, and it plays unique and important roles in the body.
 Here’s a guide to everything you need to know about protein on a low-carb or keto lifestyle.

-For the average person on a low-carb diet, there is no reason to worry; research shows that a low-carb diet with moderate protein consumption is not associated with kidney damage.
+For the average person on a low-carb diet, there is probably no reason to worry; the most credible research available shows that low-carb diets are not associated with kidney damage.7

-In fact, a 2016 meta-analysis of nine randomized controlled trials in overweight and obese individuals with healthy kidneys showed a greater improvement in kidney function in those who ate a low-carbohydrate diet compared to those who consumed a control diet.4
+Keeping the drawbacks of these studies in mind, a 2016 meta-analysis of nine RCTs in overweight and obese individuals with healthy kidneys showed a greater improvement in kidney function in those who ate a low-carbohydrate diet compared to those who consumed a control diet, though the improvement was likely too small to be clinically meaningful.8

-A more recent meta-analysis of 12 randomized controlled trials (RCTs) found no evidence that low-carbohydrate diets are harmful for kidney health even in people with type 2 diabetes.5
+A more recent meta-analysis of 12 RCTs found no evidence that low-carbohydrate diets are harmful for kidney health, even in people with type 2 diabetes.9

 Higher levels of protein consumption

-Some people on a low-carb diet, especially body builders or athletes doing a lot of resistance training to build muscle and people following a carnivore diet, consume higher levels of protein.
+Some people on a low-carb diet, especially body builders or athletes doing a lot of resistance training to build muscle, as well as people following a carnivore diet, consume higher levels of protein.
 They may consume more than double the amount of protein that is found in a typical Diet Doctor low-carb recipe.

 Is eating a lot of protein — in the form of red meat, poultry, seafood, and eggs — potentially harmful for their kidneys?